aalto-speech/morfessor/docs/source/cmdtools.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 ``-l <file>``
-    load binary model
+    load :ref:`binary-model-def`
 ``-L <file>``
-    load Morfessor 1.0 style model
+    load :ref:`morfessor1-model-def`

 Loading data
 ~~~~~~~~~~~~

-``--traindata <file>``
+``-t <file>, --traindata <file>``
-    input corpus file(s) for training (text or bz2/gzipped text; use '-' for standard input; add several times in order to append multiple files) ``--traindata-list``
+    Input corpus file(s) for training (text or bz2/gzipped text; use '-' for standard input; add several times in order to append multiple files).
-    input file(s) for batch training are lists (one compound per line, optionally count as a prefix) ``--testdata <file> \-T``
+    Standard, all sentences are split on whitespace and the tokens are used as compounds.
+The ``--traindata-list`` option can be used to read all input files as a list of compounds, one compound per line optionally prefixed by a count.
+See :ref:`data-format-options` for changing the delimiters used for separating compounds and atoms.
+``--traindata-list``
+    Interpret all training files as list files instead of corpus files.
+A list file contains one compound per line with optionally a count as prefix.
+``-T <file>, --testdata <file>``
-    input corpus file(s) to analyze (text or bz2/gzipped text; use '-' for standard input; add several times in order to append multiple files)
+    Input corpus file(s) to analyze (text or bz2/gzipped text; use '-' for standard input; add several times in order to append multiple files).
+The file is read in the same manner as an input corpus file.
+See :ref:`data-format-options` for changing the delimiters used for separating compounds and atoms.

 Training model options
 ~~~~~~~~~~~~~~~~~~~~~~

 ``-m <mode>, --mode <mode>``
-    training mode ('none', 'init', 'batch', 'init+batch', 'online', or 'online+batch'; default 'init+batch')
+    Morfessor can run in different modes, each doing different actions on the
+    model.
+The modes are:

+    none
+        Do not do any actions
+    init
+        Create new model and load input data.
+Does not train the model
+    batch
+        Loads an existing model (which is already initialized with training
+        data) and run :ref:`batch-training`
+    init+batch
+        Create a new model, load input data and run :ref:`batch-training`.
+        **Default**
+    online
+        Create a new model, read and train the model concurrently as described
+        in :ref:`online-training`
+    online+batch
+        First read and train the model concurrently as described in
+        :ref:`online-training` and after that retrain the model using
+        :ref:`batch-training`

 ``-a <algorithm>, --algorithm <algorithm>``
-    algorithm type ('recursive', 'viterbi'; default'recursive')
+    Algorithm to use for training:

+    recursive
+        Recursive as descirbed in :ref:`recursive-training` **Default**
+    viterbi
+        Viterbi as described in :ref:`viterbi-training`

 ``-d <type>, --dampening <type>``
-    frequency dampening for training data ('none', 'log',
-    or 'ones'; default 'none')
+    Method for changing the compound counts in the input data.
+Options:

+    none
+        Do not alter the counts of compounds (token based training)
+    log
+        Change the count :math:`x` of a compound to :math:`\log(x)` (log-token
+        based training)
+    ones
+        Treat all compounds as if they only occured once (type based training)

 ``-f <list>, --forcesplit <list>``
-    force split on given atoms (default ['-'])
+    A list of atoms that would always cause the compound to be split.
+By
+    default only hyphens (``-``) would force a split.
+Note the notation of the
+    argument list.
+To have no force split characters, use as an empty string as
+    argument (``-f ""``).
+To split, for example, both hyphen (``-``) and
+    apostrophe (``'``) use ``-f "-'"``

 ``-F <float>, --finish-threshold <float>``
     Stopping threshold.
-Training stops when the
+Training stops when the decrease in model cost of the
-    improvement of the last iteration issmaller then
-    finish_threshold * #boundaries; (default '0.005')
+    last iteration is smaller then finish_threshold * #boundaries; (default
+    '0.005')

 ``-r <seed>, --randseed <seed>``
-    seed for random number generator
+    Seed for random number generator

 ``-R <float>, --randsplit <float>``
-    initialize new words by random splitting using the
+    Initialize new words by random splitting using the
-    given split probability (default no splitting)
+    given split probability (default no splitting).
+See :ref:`rand-init`

 ``--skips``
-    use random skips for frequently seen compounds to
+    Use random skips for frequently seen compounds to
-    speed up training
+    speed up training.
+See :ref:`rand-init`

 ``--batch-minfreq <int>``
-    compound frequency threshold for batch training
+    Compound frequency threshold for batch training
     (default 1)
 ``--max-epochs <int>``
-    hard maximum of epochs in training
+    Hard maximum of epochs in training
 ``--nosplit-re <regexp>``
     if the expression matches the two surrounding
     characters, do not allow splitting (default None)